FrederikTobner/JANUS/book/src/preface.md

 This book assumes you:

 - Can read and write C code comfortably
-- Understand basic computer architecture (CPU, RAM, storage)
+- Understand basic computer architecture (CPU, RAM, storage) and assembly language concepts
 - Know how to use a Unix-like command line
 - Have patience for low-level debugging